capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/01-introduction.md

 ## The Integration Challenge

-Your Laravel app needs to integrate with **5-15 external services**: payment gateways, CRMs, advertising platforms, and more.
-Each one uses a different approach: official SDKs, REST APIs, SOAP, or emerging protocols like MCP.
+**The real problem isn't vendor churn—it's chaos.** Your Laravel app integrates with **3-5+ heterogeneous services**: Google Ads (official SDK), Mailchimp (REST), Stripe (official SDK), legacy SOAP, internal APIs.
+Each implemented differently.

-Over **3-5 years** and **3-10 developers**, these integrations become a **maintenance nightmare**.
-Scattered patterns, inconsistent error handling, and business logic tightly coupled to vendor implementations.
+**Without a pattern, every integration is a special snowflake:** different error handling, different return types, different testing strategies, different logging approaches.
+Whether you're a solo developer managing 8 integrations or a team of 10, this heterogeneity creates maintenance chaos.

 ### The Core Problem

-How do you **maintain consistency across heterogeneous integrations** without losing access to provider-specific features or building leaky abstractions?
+How do you **make heterogeneous integrations look uniform in YOUR system** without losing access to provider-specific features or building leaky abstractions?

 ## Goal